libgit2/node-gitteh/README.md

 	npm install gitteh

-Documentation can be found at [http://libgit2.github.com/node-gitteh](http://libgit2.github.com/node-gitteh).
+Documentation coming soon to a Markdown README near you.
+In the meantime, check out the examples, you can also look at some of the stress tests and test code I wrote.

-## Can I has halp?
+## Halp?

 Actually, yes.
 I'd really appreciate any contributions on this project.
 Check out the TODO to see what still needs to be done, then get in contact with me BEFORE you start coding so I can make sure you're not doubling up work that's already under wraps :)